The Kamala Harris Effect, Black Fraternities,Sororities, Down-Ballot Candidates, Election Push

 Among the recent efforts include D9 sorority members joining forces on a get-out-the-vote bus tour across New York, New Jersey, Pennsylvania, Delaware, and Maryland to rally support for Black women running for office.
 The women, alongside other volunteers, knocked on hundreds of doors, made thousands of calls, and sent out hundreds of postcards encouraging people to vote.

-“In local elections, in statewide elections, where the Black vote is more powerful and concentrated as opposed to in national elections, D9 organizations have this tremendous untapped ability to reach and to mobilize disaffected voters,” said Darren Davis, a professor of political science at the University of Notre Dame.
+“In local elections, in statewide elections, where the Black vote is more powerful and concentrated, as opposed to in national elections, D9 organizations have this tremendous untapped ability to reach and to mobilize disaffected voters,” said Darren Davis, a professor of political science at the University of Notre Dame.

-Members of Delta Sigma Theta Sorority, Inc., took to the streets in Maryland to rally support for Democratic U.S. Senate candidate Angela Alsobrooks, a fellow Delta who is in a high-profile race against former Republican Governor Larry Hogan.
-D9 sororities also campaigned for an honorary member of Alpha Kappa Alpha, Democratic U.S. Rep. Lisa Blunt Rochester of Delaware in her U.S. Senate race.
+Members of Delta Sigma Theta Sorority, Inc. took to the streets in Maryland to rally support for Democratic U.S. Senate candidate Angela Alsobrooks, a fellow Delta who is in a high-profile race against former Republican Governor Larry Hogan.
+D9 sororities also campaigned for an honorary member of Alpha Kappa Alpha, Democratic U.S. Rep. Lisa Blunt Rochester of Delaware, in her U.S. Senate race.
 If Alsobrooks and Blunt Rochester win their races, it would mark the first time in history that two Black women serve in the Senate at the same time.

-U.S. Rep. Jahana Hayes attributes the heightened support she has received from Divine Nine members to her re-election campaign.
+U.S. Rep. Jahana Hayes attributed the heightened support she has received from Divine Nine members to her re-election campaign.
 As the first Black woman elected to Congress from Connecticut, she has witnessed Black fraternity and sorority members actively engaging in her campaign by calling voters, organizing fundraisers, canvassing neighborhoods, rallying at campaign events, and even providing pro bono legal assistance.

 “I had people from Massachusetts come in to volunteer,” said Hayes, a Democrat who is seeking a fourth term.
 “I’ve had people who had previously been considering going to a battleground state like Pennsylvania and are saying, ‘No, we’re going to stay right here and help out in this race in Connecticut.’”